Ridwan230/Ridwan230.github.io/_pages/about.md

 <!-- ![Illustration of learning process of AI](/images/robot2.jpg){: .align-right width="300px"} -->
 I am Ridwan Mahbub, an AI enthusiast with high interest in NLP research.
 As an MSc student at York University, I am currently working on ethical data visualization techniques using LLMs, supervised by <a href="https://www.yorku.ca/enamulh/">Dr. Enamul Hoque</a>.
 I have completed my Bachelor's degree in Computer Science and Engineering from the Islamic University of Technology.
 My research interests lie at the intersection of NLP and Visualization.
 I am also interested in creative language processing.
 Recently, I published a paper on a new NLP task Poem Summarization at EMNLP 2023, where we introduced a novel dataset and benchmark for understanding creative language in language models.

-I am seeking internship opportunities for Summer 2025.
+I am currently working as a Student Research Intern at National Research Council (NRC), Canada.

 <!-- Research interests
 ======